 East Texas barbecue, stretching from the state's eastern border to as far as Houston, is a direct descendant of the South's barbecue, brought to the region by slaves who arrived to farm cotton in the 1800s.
 Pork shoulder, sausage, brisket, and pork ribs are commonly smoked and sometimes served with a sweet, tomato-based sauce.

-Open Pit Barbecue, according to Texas food guru Robb Walsh, is largely a thing of the past.
+Open Pit Barbecue, according to Texas food authority Robb Walsh, is largely a thing of the past.
 At one point all American barbecue was pit barbecue, cooked low and slow over wood coals in the ground, but West Texas held out longer than most, still holding open pit cookouts through the 1960s.
 These days Cooper's Old Time Pit Bar-B-Que is the most prominent place to pick a rack of ribs, slices of brisket, and more straight-off-the-rack 'cue from an outdoor pit.

 Near the state's southern border with Mexico you'll find beef barbacoa, or pit-smoked cow's head.